programble/rcmp/README.md

 The configuration file must contain at least one server named `default`, which will be the default destination for notifications.
-This server must also contain a `channel` key which will be the default channel for notifications.
+This server must also contain a `channel` option which will be the default channel for notifications.
+The default server can also contain `key`, `nojoin`, `part` and `notice` options that set the default query parameters for the default channel.

 ## License